tmartial/Projet_SD/README.md

 #### - How much space do I need to install the software ?

 The GitHub content represents a bit more than 100Mo, and the virtual environment that you will generate to run the app is approximately 1Go.

+#### - Where can I suggest improvement ideas ?

+You can contact the authors, using the addresses below, and mentionning "EETO project" in object.

 ### TO DO
 Next release functionalities :